suchachevskaya/art-gallery/README.md

 - **Interactive Gallery:** A convenient and detailed presentation of artworks with the ability to zoom in and inspect every detail. 🔍
 - **Quick Navigation:** Every element of the interface is crafted for instant access to the information you need. 🧭⚡
-- **Responsive Design:** Optimized for comfortable viewing on both desktop and mobile devices. 📱💻
+- **Responsive Design:** Optimized for comfortable viewing on desktop.💻
 - **Modern Technologies:** Enjoy high performance and security thanks to cutting-edge development tools. 🚀🔒

 ## Tech Stack 🛠️